Rumbie-Mudzie7/private-events/README.md

 Check that the console is working properly by running $ rails console in your terminal.
 Run association tests in console to test for model connections.

+4. Run bundle install in the terminal to install gems and their dependencies.

+5. Run rails db:migrate to update the database.

+6. Run rails s or rails server in the terminal to start the server.

 ## 🔨 Setup <a name = "setup"></a>